ayen8/pihole-unbound/README.md

 ## Description

-This Docker runs Pi-hole and Unbound in a single container as opposed to bare-metal on Raspberry Pi/Ubuntu 20.04LTS.
+This Docker runs Pi-hole and Unbound in a single container.

-This is mostly to free up port 80/443 for later use.
+This is mostly to free up port 80/443 in the host for later use.

 ## Prerequisites

-1. This was tested only on a Raspberry Pi 4B under Ubuntu 20.04 LTS.
+This was tested only on a `Raspberry Pi 4B` under `Ubuntu 20.04 LTS`.

 If you have the same setup then this may be helpful.

-2. Configure a static IP address for your pi.
+1. Configure a static IP address for the pi/Host.

-3. Free up port 53
+2. Free up port 53.

 [Ubuntu: How To Free Up Port 53, Used By systemd-resolved](https://www.linuxuprising.com/2020/07/ubuntu-how-to-free-up-port-53-used-by.html)